yaobinwen/myPSP/myPSP/Tools/Checklist.md

 - [ ] Use Ansible playbooks for machine deployment.
   - Playbooks are supposed to be idempotent so if they are written correctly, you can fix your installation by iteratively refining the playbooks.
 The **point** is: try to avoid manual work because it's hardly repeatable.
 - [ ] The log messages must reflect what is actually happening.
 For example, in the statements `log('Data is moved to the back of queue'); move_to_back(data);`, the log message is inaccurate the actual movement happens after this message.
 A better message is `log('Moving data to the back of queue');`.
+- [ ] **Pull Request title**: Describe the user-visible behavior that you are fixing instead of what you changed to fix it.